Conduct Guidelines and Grievance Procedures for Students

 B. If a student has withdrawn or withdraws from the University after charges have been filed, the University may:

-- place a hold on the student's academic record and notify the student that disciplinary action will be initiated before the student's re-enrollment in the University, or
+- Place a hold on the student's academic record, re-enrollment and notify the student that disciplinary action will be initiated before the student's re-enrollment in the University; or

-- proceed with the disciplinary process, determining sanctions to be imposed if the student is readmitted.
+- Upon notice to the charged student, proceed with the disciplinary process, determining sanctions to be imposed if the student is readmitted.

-C. The Dean of Students may order that university administrative services such as grades, registration, course drop/adds, fee payment, refunds, withdrawals, fee waivers, etc., be withheld to compel students accused of violation(s) of the Student Conduct Code to meet with the Dean of Students as necessary to properly investigate the alleged violation(s).
-Services may be withheld at the Dean of Students’ discretion.
-Unless otherwise ordered by the Dean of Students, when charges are referred for adjudication in a Student Conduct Hearing all services will be withheld pending the outcome of the Hearing and any resulting sanctions and appeals.
+C. The Dean of Students may order that University administrative services such as grades, registration, course drop/adds, fee payment, refunds, withdrawals, fee waivers, etc., be withheld to compel students accused of violation(s) of the Code of Student Conduct to meet with the Dean of Students as necessary to properly investigate and adjudicate the alleged violation(s).

-A. Whenever a complaint is filed or when it appears that a student may have violated the Student Conduct Code, a University Officer designated by the Dean of Students will investigate the incident.
-The Officer conducting the investigation:
+A. Whenever a complaint is filed or when it appears that a student may have violated the Code of Student Conduct, the Dean of Students will designate a Conduct Officer to conduct an investigation of the incident.
+The Conduct Officer conducting the investigation:

-- determines the facts through interview, reports and other evidence.
+- Determines the facts through interview, reports and other information collected.

-- makes a determination whether a violation of the Code has occurred and, if so, the appropriate sanctions.
+- Makes a determination whether there is reasonable cause to believe that a violation of the Code has occurred.

-C. The University Officer conducting the preliminary investigation may withdraw any charge determined to be without basis.
-The complainant who filed the charge initially may appeal this decision to the Vice President for Student Success under the appeal processes set forth in Section 670.00.
+B. The Conduct Officer conducting the investigation may withdraw any charge determined to be without reasonable cause.
+No reasonable cause means that there is insufficient credible evidence to support the charge or even if proved, the conduct does not violate the Code.
+The complainant, if any, who filed the charge initially may appeal this decision to the Vice President for Student Success under the appeal processes set forth in Section 670.00.

 D. After the conclusion of the preliminary investigation, an Administrative Agreement can be proposed between the Officer and the accused student(s) if the student agrees with the facts and any sanction(s) proposed.
 The Administrative Agreement will be signed by both the student and the Dean of Students.
 By signing the Administrative Agreement, the student waives the right to a hearing and any appeal and agrees to accept the sanction(s).

-F. If an Administrative Agreement is not signed within five business days following its submission to the student, the matter shall be referred for a hearing under sections 664.00 and 665.00 , unless the charged student(s) can show good cause for the extension of the deadline.
-The responsibility and burden of proof of "good cause" will be upon the charged student(s).
-The parameters of "good cause" will be circumstances that were beyond the charged student's control (e.g., illness, death in the family).
+If an Administrative Agreement is not signed within seven (7) calendar days following its submission to the student, the matter shall be referred for a hearing under sections 654.00 and 665.00, unless the charged student(s) can show good cause for the extension of the deadline as provided in Section 633.00 D.

-In the event of a hearing, the charged student shall be notified at least seven business days prior to the date of the hearing (except a hearing on the alleged violation of Interim Restrictions imposed under Section 690.00 may be called with one day notice to the student).
+In the event of a student conduct hearing, the charged student shall be notified at least seven (7) calendar days prior to the date of the hearing (except a hearing on the alleged violation of Interim Restrictions imposed under Section 680.00 which may be called with one (1) calendar day notice to the student).
 Such notice shall be in writing and shall include the following:

-A. The specific charge(s) citing the University policies or regulation(s) allegedly violated.
+A. The specific charge(s) citing the Student Conduct Code provisions allegedly violated.

 B. A description of the alleged violation(s), including the time and place of the alleged act(s) (insofar as may reasonably be known) and a summary of the information upon which the charges are based.

-C. The time and place of the hearing.
+C. The time and place of the pre-hearing conference.

 D. The procedures to be followed in the hearing.

-The Presiding Officer or Hearing Officer may convene a pre-hearing conference to:
+The Presiding Officer of the Hearing Board or the Hearing Officer may convene a pre-hearing conference (in person, by electronic, written or other means) including the Complainant (if any) and the charged student to:

-A. Narrow and define the issues to be presented.
+A. Narrow and define the issues to be presented at the hearing.

 B. Identify and list all witnesses for the hearing.
 The Presiding Officer or Hearing Officer may establish restrictions on the numbers of witnesses and may disallow witnesses who have not been identified at the pre-hearing from providing testimony at the hearing.